Republic of India

 The earliest literary traditions in India were mostly oral and were only later transcribed.
 Most of these are represented by religious texts such as the Vedas, the Mahabharata, and the Ramayana; Sangam literature from Tamil Nadu is among India’s oldest.
 The many notable Indian writers of the modern era, using both Indian languages and in English, include Rabindranath Tagore.
 The Indian film industry is the world’s most prolific; its most recognizable face is the Mumbai-based “Bollywood”, which produces mainly Hindi films.
 Other strong cinema industries are based on the Kannada, Malayalam, Tamil, Telugu, and Bengali, Marathi languages.

-The cuisine of India is extremely diverse, as ingredients, spices and cooking methods vary from region to region.
+The cuisine of India is extremely diverse, as ingredients, spices, and cooking methods vary from region to region.
 Rice and wheat are the nation’s main staple foods.
 The country is notable for its wide variety of vegetarian and non-vegetarian cuisine.
 Spicy food and sweets are popular in India.
 Traditional Indian dress greatly varies across the regions in its colors and styles, and depend on various factors, including climate.
 Popular styles of dress include the Sari for women and the Lungi or Dhoti for men.

 India’s national sport is field hockey, although cricket is the most popular sport in India.
 In some states, particularly those in the northeast and the coastal states of West Bengal, Goa, and Kerala, football is the more popular sport.
 In recent times, tennis has gained popularity.
 Chess, commonly held to have originated in India, is also gaining popularity with the rise of the number of recognized Indian grandmasters.
 Traditional sports include Kabaddi, Kho-Kho, and Gilli-Danda, which are played nationwide.
-It is also home to one of the worlds oldest martial art forms – Kalari Payattu.
+It is also home to one of the world’s oldest martial art forms – Kalari Payattu.

 Indian festivals come in a vast variety; many are celebrated irrespective of caste and creed.
 The most popular holidays are Diwali, Holi, Onam Sankranti/Pongal, Gudi Padwa/Ugadi, the two Eids, Christmas, and Vaisakhi.
 India has three national holidays.
 Other sets of holidays, varying between nine and twelve, are officially observed in the individual states.
 Religious practices are an integral part of everyday life and are a very public affair.
 Traditional Indian family values are highly respected, although urban families now prefer a nuclear family system due to the socio-economic constraints imposed by the traditional joint family system.

 This entry is from Wikipedia, the leading user-contributed encyclopedia.
-It uses material/contents of the article from the Wikipedia.
+It uses the material/contents of the article from Wikipedia.
 It may not have been reviewed by professional editors.